-This doesn’t taste as crazy as it sounds; as a matter of fact, it reminds me of satay bee hoon, which uses a chilli-based peanut sauce.
+This really doesn’t taste as crazy as it sounds.
+Matter of fact, it reminds me of satay bee hoon, a local dish comprising a mound of silky vermicelli noodles soaked in a spicy, peanutty sauce.
 I used instant noodles purely for convenience, but you can use “proper” pasta if you like.
 We were fresh out of ginger, so I used the same measure of dried oregano.
-I also didn’t have any spring onion, so I sliced a shallot into the mix.
-The result was a creamy-rich noodle dish, but I’ll probably use half a shallot or just spring onions next time for a less oniony taste.
+I also didn’t have any spring onion, so I sliced a shallot into the mix (I admit I wasn’t very prepared for this recipe!).
+The result was a creamy rich noodle dish that was part sweet, part savory.
+I’ll probably use half a shallot next time for a less oniony pong.

 10 mins (Prep: 5 mins.
 Cook: 5 mins.)